fsaleemm/apim-multitenant/README.md

 In the above diagram the request flow is as follows:
 1. A request from a specific tenant (Tenant 1) is received by APIM
-1. The APIM policy is configured to do the following:
+1. The APIM policies are configured to do the following:
     1. Check the internal cache for tenant data.
     1. If there is a cache miss, go to table storage or app configuration and get tenant data.
     1. Cache the tenant data for subsequent requests.